 One of the many great reasons to start a YouTube channel is to make some money.
 And perhaps the easiest way for us to do this is to begin displaying ads on our videos (through the Adsense programme).
+This article explores how you can triple your YouTube Ad Revenue.

 But how we actually increase the amount of money we make through Adsense isn’t entirely straightforward.